Winglonelion/tokenize-exchange-boilerplate/README.md

 #### navigation

 > Navigation setup for the project.
-Expo router is a good option, boots time so much when setting up new project.
+Expo router is a good option, boost time so much when setting up new project.
 But it's not stable right now, and also have some problem with Redirecting.
 So, we back to config navigation after one day dealing with known issues in expo-router.

 #### providers